Please enable JavaScript to view this site.

 Usually, the @ dates markers, $$ weekdays markers and w# week numbers markers of a minicalendar are converted and formatted using various point-and-click minicalendar options.

-It is, however, possible to use macros to override the conversion and formatting of the dates, weekdays and week numbers of a minicalendar, using the following modifiers.
+To use macros to override the conversion and formatting of the dates, weekdays and week numbers of a minicalendar, use the modifiers list further down.

 To use a macro to modify the processing of the @ markers of a minicalendar, simply add a minicalendar modifier of the form